AleksandarDzudzevic/WeatherStationProject/README.md

 ### 4. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standad deviation, minimum, maximum, and median.
 To fulfill this criteria we wanted to make visual comparison of the humidity and temperature inside and outside that is easy to understand, so we plotted quadratic function of comparison showed in Figure 3.1.
 We also wanted to show the accurate temperature variation using standard deviation calculated using maximum and minimum measurments from 4 sensors a each recording.
 We then smoothed data so that client can use visual data without any problems when analyzing it.
 In the Figure 3.3 we used mean temperature, difference between maximum and minimum temperture and plotted a graph that would show the range of the temperature based on the differnces in the separate recordings of sensors individualy.
 We recognized a pattern when extacting data so we made an algorithm Code 4.1 which first used a for loop in order to put all the data where it is supposed to be.
 Then we used our mathematical moduling skills to graph a mean temperature graph using np.polyfit for pwr 3 which gave us a clear line which is not only visually pleasing but is also easy to use for client when they wanted to understand the trend in temperature change.
 To give them the most realsistic presentation of the data we included the standard deviation calculated by the difference in temperature recordings from the sensors seperatelly.

+In adition to this we did a comparative analysis using the data of what is the proportion of mean temperature recordings that were in rnage of the optimal room temperature.
+Figure 4.1 and Code 4.2
+#### Code 4.1
 ```.py
 for i in range(576):
     x.append(i/12)